trnchristian94/ClipDex/README.md

 # 🎮 ClipDex

-> **Your gaming highlights, beautifully organized.**
+> **Your gaming highlights, unified and organized.**

-ClipDex is a modern web platform that allows gamers to upload, organize, and share their best gameplay moments.
-Think of it as a personal portfolio for your gaming achievements, powered by YouTube's infrastructure.
+ClipDex is a modern web platform that allows gamers to connect their video platforms (YouTube, Twitch, Vimeo) and showcase all their clips in one beautiful portfolio.
+Think of it as Linktree for gaming content, where you control your videos and ClipDex organizes them.

 [![Next.js](https://img.shields.io/badge/Next.js-14+-black?style=flat-square&logo=next.js)](https://nextjs.org/)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5+-blue?style=flat-square&logo=typescript)](https://www.typescriptlang.org/)